johnwight/update_redirects_auto/README.md

 * Helping your customers who have customized redirect URIs according to any application they access.
 With this endpoint, they can bookmark multiple applications.

-* Whitelist multiple domains in cases where your customers use their own, separate domains to access your solution
+* Whitelisting multiple domains in cases where your customers use their own, separate domains to access your solution

 Additionally, this endpoint provides help with application information, including: